squince/hummingbird.js/docs/contribute.md

 1. _$ grunt dev_

-    complies, fires up a webserver on localhost:8100, and sets up a file watcher
+    compiles, fires up a webserver on localhost:8100, and sets up a file watcher